flexflow/flexflow-train/CONTRIBUTING.md

 ## Contact Us

-Either [create an issue](https://github.com/flexflow/flexflow-train/issues/new) or join the [Zulip](https://flexflow.zulipchat.com/join/mtiwtwttgggnivrkb6vlakbr/).
+Either [create an issue](https://github.com/flexflow/flexflow-train/issues/new) or join the FlexFlow [Zulip](https://flexflow.zulipchat.com/join/mtiwtwttgggnivrkb6vlakbr/) instance.
 For any reported bugs, please ensure that your description clear and has sufficient information for us to reproduce the issue.

 ## License